Asymptotic limits of the axisymmetric solution of the Brinkman equation for a point force near a no-slip wall: Introduction

 In the case of a Brinkman fluid or unsteady Stokes flow, a general analytical expression for the Green's function does not exist.
 Pozrikidis has determined the solution in Fourier space, but concluded that the integrals could not be solved in a closed form, which implies that the image system may not be represented with a finite number of wall-image singularities~\cite{pozrikidis1989singularity}.
 Felderhof has derived the solution in a different form in frequency~\cite{felderhof05} and time domain~\cite{felderhof2009flow} and used it to evaluate the reaction fields that determine the wall effect on the mobility of a small particle.
 For the latter, a closed-form solution was found~\cite{felderhof05}.
 The result has been refined beyond the point-particle approximation~\cite{simha2018unsteady}.
 A review of the existing results is provided, with analytical asymptotic solutions derived for the self-mobility of a spherical particle in the presence of a wall in the limit of distances that are short or long compared to the viscous penetration depth~\cite{fouxon2018fundamental}.
 The frequency-dependent mobility of a particle can be directly compared to microhydrodynamic experiments~\cite{jeney08,franosch09}.
 In addition to point particles, an exact representation of Brinkman flow due to a regularized Brinkmanlet near a plane wall has also been provided in Fourier space~\cite{nguyen2019computation}, but as in the case of a point force Brinkmanlet it requires numerical Fourier transformation to return to real space.
 Another extension includes replacing the infinite no-slip wall with a finite-sized disk, which has been solved for the axisymmetric case~\cite{DaddiMoussaIder.Golestanian2023}.
 For a force parallel to the wall, the far-field limit and the integral force balance has been discussed~\cite{daddi2025force}.

 In this paper, we revisit the problem for the case when the point force is acting perpendicular to the no-slip boundary and is localized close to the wall, at a distance that is much smaller than the screening length.
 The general solution has a closed form up to one integral, which can be expanded in a Taylor series both in the far-field and the near-field regime.
+The main contribution of this work is therefore the derivation of closed-form analytical far-field and near-field solutions for the flow induced by a point force near a no-slip wall in a Brinkman medium.
+Earlier studies have discussed this problem but relied on numerical evaluations or integral representations, without obtaining an analytical asymptotic form \cite{FENG_GANATOS_WEINBAUM_1998,CLARKE_COX_WILLIAMS_JENSEN_2005}.

+The asymptotic solutions derived here provide clear physical insight into the nature of hydrodynamic singularities in Brinkman flow and reveal how the presence of the no-slip wall and the medium permeability modify the long-range flow structure.
+Beyond its theoretical significance, this result has practical relevance: it can be applied to any problem where a non-steady force is acting on a fluid in the vicinity of a wall, for example by a beating cilium.
+Besides active particles, the Green's functions determine the time-dependent cross-correlation functions of Brownian particles near a wall.
+Further, they can be used as a fundamental building block for studying hydrodynamic interactions in systems where a force multipole, such as a microswimmer, acts on a fluid in the proximity of a wall.